 Gamers can enjoy Android gaming experience on their PC and App developers can actually test the android based application software on their Windows or Mac system, thanks to software like Bluestacks Android emulator which runs Android apps and games on your Windows PC.
-Windows 10 is designed to be a versatile operating system that runs on all the devices be it smartphones, PC, tablet or even Xbox.
-However, there are many users who use Android for may be app development or for an Android gaming experience.
-With Android emulators, users can run the Android apps in fullscreen from system browser using Windows PC.
+Windows 10 is designed to be a versatile operating system that runs on all the devices be it smartphones, PC, tablets or even Xbox.
+However, there are many users who use Android for maybe app development or for an Android gaming experience.
+With Android emulators, users can run the Android apps in fullscreen from the system browser using Windows PC.

 Bluestacks is one of the most preferred Android emulators for Windows PC.
 It is well known to work steadily with your Google Play account so that you can access all the Android apps and games on Windows PC.
 The Bluestacks App player lets you install the Android apps directly on Windows PC so that you can have a full Android environment on your very own laptop or desktop.

 While we are now aware of how Bluestacks offers a tremendous simulation environment for Android users on Windows, the software sometimes causes trouble to run on Windows PC.
-Many users have complained Windows error problem on initializing Bluestacks.
+Many users have complained about Windows error problem on initializing Bluestacks.
 Bluestacks may get stuck on Initializing, and this problem usually arises if you’re using an older version of Bluestacks or maybe you are on a less powerful PC.
-Since Bluestacks consumes a large amount of hardware power, if you have too many application running in the background, it may cause Bluestacks to get stuck while initialization – so make sure that you close all the unwanted applications.
+Since Bluestacks consumes a large amount of hardware power, if you have too many applications running in the background, it may cause Bluestacks to get stuck while initialization – so make sure that you close all the unwanted applications.

 Bluestacks stuck on Initializing screen